saltoone/My_Compass/README.md

 # My_Compass

-Needs to fix issues.
+Needs to fix issues for any Qs email me saltoone85@gmail.com.

 Android app
-From Aziz
+From sultan